 Here are a few photos of these very special dogs.

-Paralyzed dogs Mr. Simeon and Miss Mercy both hit by cars separately before being sent to Walk by Faith Ministry but clearly meant to be loving siblings.
+Paralyzed dogs Mr. Simeon (about 9 or 10 years old now) and Miss Mercy (7 years old now) both hit by cars years ago separately before being sent to Walk by Faith Ministry but clearly meant to be loving siblings.

-Gracie who is now about 5 or 6-ish was dumped at a gas station, hit by 2 cars on the same day, refused to be rescued for 6 weeks so her broken bone was set in place by the time she was rescued.
+Gracie who is now about 7 was dumped at a gas station, hit by 2 cars on the same day, refused to be rescued for 6 weeks so her broken bone was set in place by the time she was rescued.
 She walks funny and is super shy but thoroughly enjoys her life particularly being the little sister to Abigail

 Senior loving Glory, the sweet little black dog curled up with paralyzed Mr. Simeon, had both of her eyes removed after years of eye issues.
 She was taken to a shelter years ago with a litter of dead pups, severely emaciated, with heartworm, chewed up in lice, missing hair, two cherry eyes, an infection, and so sick she could barely walk for weeks.
 She has always had a “favorite” dog.
 Her first favorite tragically passed away, and now Mr. Simeon is her snuggle buddy.